valery-judah/leetcode-python/docs/cline-workflow-template.md

 ## 5. Document the Solution

-- **Update the `notes.md`**: Fill in the "Approach" and "Complexity" sections of the `notes.md` to document the solution's logic and its time and space complexity.
+- **Update the task `readme.md`**: Fill in the "Approach" and "Complexity" sections to document the solution's logic and its time and space complexity.

 ## 6. Log Actions